-Can I get my Virginia criminal record expunged?
+Can I get my Virginia Criminal Record Expunged?

-Experienced attorneys in Fairfax answer all kinds questions about expungement including: who is eligible for an expungement; which charges can be expunged and which cannot; what is the process for getting charges expunged in Virginia; and whether you should hire a lawyer to handle your expungment.
+Experienced attorneys in Fairfax answer all kinds questions about expungement including: who is eligible for an expungement; which charges can be expunged and which cannot; what is the process for getting charges expunged in Virginia; and whether you should hire a lawyer to handle your expungement.

 Can I get my criminal charge expunged?

 A criminal record can have long lasting and wide ranging consequences.
 That is one of the most important reasons to hire an experienced and skilled criminal defense attorney when you are facing criminal charges to begin with.

 After their case is over, many clients have questions about what will appear on their criminal record, and whether it is possible to get that record expunged.
 We hope to answer most of those questions on this page.
 In addition, we hope to provide information on the new expungement law which went into effect on July 1, 2021, which significantly expands eligibility for record-clearing by petition and establishes an automatic sealing process to be phased in by July 1, 2025.